 At the end of buffering (duration determined by the Maximum Latency or local policy) or after processing data delivery for all UEs in the group, the SCEF shall send an HTTP POST message to SCS/AS to indicate the aggregated result of data delivery of each UE.
 The body of the HTTP POST request message shall include MSISDN or External Identifier, Retransmission Time (optional) and delivery result for each UE.
 Upon receipt of the request, the SCS/AS shall acknowledge the request with an HTTP 200 OK or 204 No Content response.

 The MT_NIDD_modification_cancellation feature is not supported for the group message delivery via NIDD.
-If a PUT or DELETE request is received for the "Individual NIDD downlink data delivery" resource which was created for a group of UEs, the SCEF shall reject the message with 403 Forbidden response with a cause value "OPERATION_PROHIBITED" in the "cause" attribute of the "ProblemDetails" structure.
+If a PUT or DELETE request is received for the "Individual NIDD downlink data delivery" resource which was created for a group of UEs, the SCEF shall reject the message with 405 Method Not Allowed or 403 Forbidden response with a cause value "OPERATION_PROHIBITED" in the "cause" attribute of the "ProblemDetails" structure.

 During MT NIDD delivery, if the UE indicates no support for RDS and the SCEF previously indicated RDS is enabled to the SCS/AS, the SCEF shall stop sending the non-IP data for the indicated UE.
 In the aggregated MT NIDD delivery notification, the SCEF shall send "FAILURE_RDS_DISABLED" delivery status for each failed UE.